Year 3 Discovery Centre - FKI starting information

 All children will respond differently to this transition.

-We invite our new students to join our current Year 2 cohort at GBH to help make social connections prior to joining our Year 2s for transition visits to the Year 3 Discovery Centre on Tuesday 15 and Wednesday 16 November.
+We invite our new students to join our current Year 2 cohort at GBH for transition visits to the Year 3 Discovery Centre on Wednesday 8 and Thursday 9 November.

 Detailed information will be sent in due course.